vgfree/magnus/README.md

 Magnus runs across a set of machines that wish to participate in leadership elections.
 State is stored in a single etcd directory.
 When a Magnus instance comes online it checks etcd to see if there is an available leadership slot.
-If so the Magnus instance will update assign itself an available EIP (Elastic Network Interface) from the configured pool and update the etcd state directory.
+If so the Magnus instance will assign itself an available EIP (Elastic Network Interface) from the configured pool and update the etcd state directory.

-This is made possible bu using etcd as a locking mechanism.
+This is made possible by using etcd as a locking mechanism.
 Only one Magnus instance is allowed to access the state directory at a time.
 Changes to the state directory cause all Magnus instances to wake up and acquire a lock on the directory.
 Leaders are thus elected on a first-come-first-serve basis.